Five Myths About Carpet Installation

 1. Carpet installation is expensive—flooring is cheaper.

-In reality, carpeting is one of the most affordable floor covering solutions.
+In reality, carpeting is one of the most affordable floors covering solutions.
 It’s cheaper to install than hardwood flooring, but like hardwood flooring, it can last decades when properly cared for.
 Likewise, while there are some flooring options which may be cheaper than carpet installation in the short term, they are generally quite flimsy and will wear out quickly; when you factor in the cost of replacing a cheap floor every 5 years, carpeting still works out to be the more affordable option.

 2. Having carpet installed means you’ll have to endure years of tiring daily maintenance.

 People are often warned against carpet installation for residential spaces because, according to the naysayers, carpet is simply “too much work” to clean and maintain vs. flooring.
-In reality, however, unless you have a penchant for 70’s style shag carpeting, you’ll find that carpet is a lot easier to look after than, for instance, hardwood.
+In reality, however, unless you have a penchant for 70’s style shag carpeting, you’ll find that carpet is a lot easier to look after that, for instance, hardwood.
 After all, you only have to vacuum carpet weekly and have it steam cleaned once a year—you don’t have to sweep it, polish it, wax it, buff it, then strip its coating every few years and have a complete replacement put down…

 3. Carpet installation for commercial spaces is frowned upon because carpets trigger asthma/allergies/harbor bacteria.